cpun94/personal-analytics-projects/Netflix Subscriber Churn Prediction/README.md

 Key columns include:
   - ``customer_id``
   - ``Churned``
 *Additional features will be detailed in later sections.*

+## Project Structure
+*To be added once final project files are organized.*

 ## Objective
 The goal of this project is to develop a classification machine-learning model that predicts subscriber churn using historical customer behaviour data.
 To ensure the model is useful for decision-making, the focus will be on both interpretability and performance, guided by appropriate model evaluation metrics.